Marketplace Pricing Simulator

 Accounts for geographic frictions, batching, acceptance behavior, and other matching losses.

 Use this for regulation, weather, host blocking, or driver availability shocks.
+In dynamic mode this is the initial disruption before recovery.

 Supplier incentives